mvlassis/crisp/README.md

 The `--quirk-` options toggle the default value of the selected variant.
 If the quirk is by default `True` for a specific variant, it is set to `False`, and vice versa.

+`--quirk-legacyscroll`: Scroll operations on low-resulution mode `scroll by half the pixels`/`scroll by all the pixels`.

 `--quirk-vfreset`: The AND, OR, and XOR Opcodes (8xy1, 8xy2 and 8xy3) `reset/do not reset` the flags register to 0.

 `--quirk-memory`: The save and load opcodes (Fx55 and Fx65) `increment/do not increment` the index register.